In this Article

-This Excel Tutorial demonstrates how to use the Excel EXP Function in Excel to calculate the exponential value, with formula examples.
+This tutorial demonstrates how to use the Excel EXP Function in Excel to calculate the exponential value.

 The EXP Function Calculates the exponential value for a given number.